- Faculty Members

 A time series is called white noise if its future values are uncorrelated with past and present values.
 Testing for the white noise hypothesis might sound like a classical and trivial problem, but is actually a new and challenging topic.
 A major challenge is that serial uncorrelatedness is a substantially weaker condition than serial independence.
 It is therefore hard to establish the formal asymptotic theory under the null hypothesis of white noise.

-Poster presentation on white noise tests at the NBER-NSF Time Series Conference held at Columbia University, New York, in September 2016.
+Photo: A poster presentation on white noise tests at the NBER-NSF Time Series Conference held at Columbia University, New York, in September 2016.

 Lectures and Seminars